23 Things That Could Be Preventing your Weight Loss

 Why am I not losing weight?
 There are multiple factors that could be preventing your weight loss.
 This list is by no means exhaustive, just a few observations that may bring you closer to figuring out your own fat loss puzzle.

 1) Not addressing hormone issues.

 Get your thyroid / cortisol / blood sugar etc tested.
 Book in to see a naturopath or GP who specialises in or has a good track record of helping people with metabolic problems.
-They will normally advertise the fact that they specialise or can help you with weightloss, hormonal issues, thyroid problems etc. Males also need to check testosterone, esp if over 40.
+They will normally advertise the fact that they specialise or can help you with weight loss, hormonal issues, thyroid problems etc. Males also need to check testosterone, especially if over 40.

 2) Not addressing food sensitivities / gut-immune activation.

 Many people will notice significant weight loss, as well as decreased bloating / fluid retention & systemic inflammation (it's literally like watching someone shrinking) when they figure out & start to avoid their food intolerances.
 The most common offenders are wheat & dairy (great idea to try a 6 week no wheat & dairy trial & just observe your body's reaction) but there can be many other food intolerances as well - like nuts, soy, corn, eggs etc. You'll have loads more energy for exercising too if your immune system isn't expending so much on being reactive & intolerant!